Vraj1510/Shipment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `How to Run`

+Choose any filter for a column then click on apply to its right Then click on apply filter
+You will see the result

+For sorting click on the heading of the column you will see the toggle button of asc and desc Adjust according to your needs
+Click on apply filters

+For searching type the text in the textbox and then click on apply filters

 ### `npm test`